 If you are in charge of several instructors or have teaching assistants working under

-your guidance, you will need to become familiar with the documentation on Creating Master Classes.
+your guidance, you will need to become familiar with the documentation on Managing Multiple Class Sections.

-If you have any questions or problems, you may consult TurnItIn’s online training materials or its Help Center, send a request to the University of Memphis Helpdesk, or send e-mail to the Advanced Learning Center.
+If you have any questions or problems, you may consult Turnitin’s Instructor Training page or its Help Center or send a request to the Center for Teaching and Learning through the University of Memphis Helpdesk.

 valuable guidance both on the mechanics of the program and on the interpretation of

 the reports it generates.